Roi Cooper Megrue: Career

 The 1918 play Tea for Three was directed by Roi Cooper Megrue.
 The 1927 (now lost) silent comedy movie Tea for Three was directed by Robert Z. Leonard and written by Garrett Graham, F. Hugh Herbert, Roi Cooper Megrue and Lucille Newmark.
 The film stars Lew Cody, Aileen Pringle, Owen Moore, Phillips Smalley, Dorothy Sebastian and Edward Thomas.
 The film was released on October 29, 1927, by Metro-Goldwyn-Mayer.

 The 1921 comedy Honors Are Even was written by Roi Cooper Megrue and produced by Selwyn & Co.
-It opened at the Times Square Theatre on 10 August 1921 directed by Roi Cooper Megrue and closed in October 1921 after 70 performances.
+It opened at the Times Square Theatre on August 10, 1921 directed by Roi Cooper Megrue and closed in October of the same year after 70 performances.
 It starred William Courtenay, Clifford Dempsey, Lola Fisher, Paul Kelly, Ambrose Martin, Henry Mowray, Horace Pollock, Laurence Redmond, Ralph Simone, Horace Sinclair, Mabel Stanton, Eleanor Woodruff, Boots Wooster.
+The play was Megrue's final Broadway credit; it was not well received by Dorothy Parker: "You couldn't find a sweeter, cleaner, more wholesome little comedy....nor a duller one."

 The 1925 play Venice for Two (from the French of Sacha Guitry) was written by Roi Cooper Megrue.
+It was his last work.